mmister411/salvationelements/README.md

   - Accounts for:
     - The Power to overcome this World (1 John 5:4, Romans 8:37)
     - The Power to be transformed into the likeness of Christ (2 Corinthians 3:18, Romans 12:2)
-    - Perpetual access to omnipresent fellowship with the LORD (John 14:16-17, 1 Corinthians 6:19)- Title: The Five Layers of Surviving the Great Day of Judgement
+    - Perpetual access to omnipresent fellowship with the LORD (John 14:16-17, 1 Corinthians 6:19)
-    - Subtitle: **The Elements of Salvation in Functional Terms**
+  - Considerations
+    - Grieving, Quenching, Resisting, Neglecting the Spirit:  Suppressing, Opposing or Ignoring guidance or prompts, engaging actions or attitudes incompatible with Spirit, and loving the things of this world (Acts 7:51, 1 Timothy 4:14, Matthew 12:31-32, 1 Thessalonians 5:19, Ephesians 4:30)